Bengkulu Malay: Usage

 The Bengkulu Malays primarily speak Bengkulu Malay, a regional variant of the Malayic languages that has developed through assimilation with various cultures.
 It serves as the dominant language in Bengkulu City and is widely used as a lingua franca across the province, facilitating communication between different ethnic groups.

 As the most widely spoken language in the province of Bengkulu, Bengkulu Malay holds an important cultural and social role.
 While native to the Bengkulu Malays, it is also used by other ethnic groups, including Lembak, Rejang, Batak, and Chinese communities.
 In rural areas, in the, where indigenous languages such as Rejang and Mukomuko are still spoken, Bengkulu Malay remains a common means of interethnic communication.

 Despite linguistic diversity in the province, Bengkulu Malay continues to function as a symbol of identity for the Bengkulu Malays, reflecting their history, traditions, and cultural adaptability.

 Foreign influence

 Bengkulu Malay has been influenced by several regional and foreign languages, including Rejang, Serawai, Pekal, Mukomuko, Minangkabau, Javanese, Arabic, English, and Dutch.
 Many loanwords from these languages have been incorporated into its vocabulary.
-For example, words such as kilap 'lightning', maap 'sorry', surgo 'heaven', and nerako 'hell' come from Arabic, while terms like kabat 'cupboard', jel 'jail', and pakit 'pocket' come from English.
+For example, words such as kilap 'lightning', maap 'sorry', and nerako 'hell' come from Arabic, surgo 'heaven' comes from Sanskrit while terms like kabat 'cupboard', jel 'jail', and pakit 'pocket' come from English.
 Meanwhile, Dutch influences can be seen in words like ban 'tire' and bangku 'bench'.